elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Basics.md

      - Hashing can place them on different nodes

-     - See diagram:‘row2’ and ‘row3’ are on different nodes
+     - See diagram: ‘row2’ and ‘row3’ are on different nodes

 Notes: